OxalisCommunity/oxalis-ng/doc/installation.md

 Testing and verification of your installation assume that you have performed above listed actions.

-* You have obtained a PEPPOL test certificate.
+* You have obtained a Peppol test certificate.

 (The running mode will be detected by Oxalis by validating your certificate - no need to maintain that setting anymore.)